 Why should we hire you and not some other landscaping company?
 There are so many landscapers available, what makes you different?

-Well, GKB Landscaping, LLC. is a fully licensed and insured company that has been in business since 1999.
-GKB Landscaping performs landscape contracting work in a workmanshiplike manner.
+GKB Landscaping, LLC. is a fully licensed and insured company that has been in business since 1999.
 We are always taking classes, and attending seminars to keep up with the industry.
 The advantage to hiring a landscape contractor that is involved in professional schooling and seminars is that they are dedicated to promoting their industry through education, networking, and improved business practices.
 With GKB Landscaping, you are hiring a certified, insured and licensed professional company that has agreed to follow certain guidelines for installation and professionalism.
 You would also be hiring a company that is actively seeking and gaining knowledge on the cutting edge of technologies and techniques to serve you, the homeowner, the best possible in this industry.
-Overrall, you would be hiring a trained expert for your project that you could trust, guaranteed!
+Overall, you would be hiring a trained expert for your project that you could trust, GUARANTEED!

 What should you ask your contractor before hiring them to install your hardscape project?